 Dr. Johnson’s honors and affiliations include:

-• The AAAS Lifetime Mentor Award in 2007.
+• The American Association for the Advancement of Science (AAAS) Lifetime Mentor Award in 2007

 • Graduate Research Fellowship, National Science Foundation